 Take your oatmeal to another level with this show-stopper which takes minutes to prepare yet tastes sensational with those heavenly caramelised bananas on top.
 A perfect post-workout breakfast which can be prepared in advance.

-As you, my dear friends, have been raving about this heavenly oatmeal with caramelised bananas on Instagram and I had a few messages asking for the recipe, I’m very happy to oblige.
-A word of warning though – you might be shocked about how easy, simple & quick this recipe is (hence I thought it wasn’t worthy to be posted on the blog).
-But I realise that the reason why I started my blog originally was to do exactly that – share easy, simple recipes that ANYONE cane make, regardless of your cooking abilities (and that comes from someone whose dinners used to be thrown into the bin – this is how much of a ‘great’ cook I was!)
+As so many of you have been raving about this heavenly oatmeal with caramelised bananas on Instagram and I had a few messages asking for the recipe, I’m very happy to oblige.
+A word of warning though – you might be shocked about how easy, simple & quick this recipe is!
+But I realise that the reason why I started my blog originally was to do exactly that – share easy, simple recipes that ANYONE cane make, regardless of your cooking abilities.
 So there you go, my friends – easy, simple and quick oatmeal recipe topped with a mouth-watering show stopper – caramelised bananas.

 A few notes on the oatmeal recipe below.
 It’s a basic recipe that you can use as a basis for your oatmeal.
-You can use all of your imagination and creativity when it comes to oatmeal toppings and optional extras – use whatever you like: nuts, seeds, fresh fruit, chocolate chunks (the combinations are endless).
+You can use all of your imagination and creativity when it comes to oatmeal toppings and optional extras.
+Use whatever you like best: nuts, seeds, fresh fruit, chocolate chunks (the combinations are endless).
 Usually, I tend to eat my porridge rather plain (a little sprinkle of flaxseed, blueberries and a drizzle of maple syrup is normally what I go for).
 However, when it comes to the weekend and I have some extra time to get a little fancy with my breakfast, caramelised bananas are definitely my ultimate weekend treat!

 Once you’ve made your oatmeal, which will take you the whole 5 minutes or even less (yep, this long!), you’ve got a few options: